Atlas975/Notes/SoftwareEngineering/Recursion.md

 ```

 ## Tail recursion
+- Nothing left for the function to do when the call is done (except return)
 - Recursive call made at end of function when all processing has been completed
 - Result returned without propagating
 ```python